 I don't think I've ever heard of a software team that performs docs UAT.
 But the more I think about it, the more it seems absurd.
 After all, we do software UAT to ensure customers have a chance to tell us whether our code meets their needs, has any bugs we missed, and how it can be further improved.
 This would also be valuable information for the documentation!
 And yet I've never heard of a place that does this.
 But why?
 Or better yet: why not?

 If you don't agree with me that the docs need QA like the software needs QA, you can just get right out of here.

 With QA, the same principle applies to the docs as to the software: you want to give your customers the best product you can.
 With software, that means designing simple, easy-to-use, error-free processes and systems that help customers solve their problems.
 With documentation, that means designing simple, easy-to-use, error-free documents that help customer solve their problems.

 QA is an important first step for the software.
 However, taking the extra step to do UAT further helps the software by ensuring it meets the requirements of normal and expected use, and is stable and bug-free.
 If the customer needs changes, UAT gives them the opportunity to speak up about these needs.

 With documentation, UAT would perform a similar function.
 The users run through the software updates with the documentation at their side.
-During this test, they confirm the docs are usable, accessible, understandable, and navigable; answer their questions; and provide the information they need to do their work.
+During this test, they confirm the documentation is usable, accessible, understandable, and navigable; answers their questions; and provides the information they need to do their work.
 Users can also alert the team to “bugs” (factual and mechanical errors), confirm the documentation meets the requirements of normal and expected use, and speak up about needed changes.

 An added benefit to this practice is that it gives the users a chance to interact with the software and the documentation side by side, replicating their natural environment.
 This can help users be more successful in UAT overall, as well as to ensure that they know the docs are there as a first line of support.